dipeshkumarsah98/BabyBuy/README.md

 BabyBuy is developed to assist expecting parents in organizing and managing the list of items required for their newborn.
 With a user-friendly interface and essential features, it simplifies the process of item management, delegation, and location tracking.

 ## Features

-- User registration and login
-- Create, edit, and delete items
 - Upload or take a picture of the item
 - Mark items as purchased
 - Delegate items to contacts via SMS